-Opened in late 2015, Black’s Margaret River location houses a brewery, winery, gallery and distillery on the northern third of Caves Road under the Caves Road Collective banner.
-Indeed, the vines, manicured gardens and Zen reflection pool on approach to the brewery might have you believing you’ve arrived to sample chardonnay not saison.
+Opened in late 2015, Black’s Margaret River location houses a brewery and distillery on the northern third of Caves Road under the Caves Road Collective banner.
+Indeed, the vines, manicured gardens and Zen reflection pool on approach to the brewery might have you believing you’ve arrived to sample chardonnay rather than any number of beers.
 Yet, despite its cavernous, modern digs, the brewery steers clear of the R&M Williams, "chinos and checked shirt" set, even if there is a subtle influence from the neighbours.

 Black’s executive chef offers a pared-back menu including shared dishes and pizzas with a focus on using great quality local ingredients from the ocean, pasture, garden and pantry.
 The tight menu covers the ocean, garden and pasture with bespoke bar snacks and a kids' menu that should enable a long afternoon of share plate grazing, watching the sun lengthen the eucalypt shadows on the estate’s lake.